 TriNet colleagues are expected to comply with the applicable laws in all countries in which TriNet operates or where we otherwise do business, including laws prohibiting bribery, corruption, or the conduct of business with specified individuals, companies, or countries.
 The fact that in some countries certain laws are not enforced or that violation of those laws is not subject to public criticism does not justify or warrant noncompliance.
-TriNet and its employees also comply with U.S. laws, rules, and regulations governing the conduct of business by its citizens and corporations outside the U.S. If there is ever any question as to whether an activity is restricted or prohibited, colleagues should seek assistance via ethics@trinet.com before taking any action, including giving any verbal assurances that might be regulated by international laws.
+TriNet and its employees also comply with U.S. laws, rules, and regulations governing the conduct of business by its citizens and corporations outside the U.S. If there is ever any question as to whether an activity is restricted or prohibited, colleagues should seek assistance from Business Conduct and Ethics via ethics@trinet.com or via the Speak Up Hub before taking any action, including giving any verbal assurances that might be regulated by international laws.